 Make note, Qualified Income Trusts do not assist one who has assets over the Medicaid qualification limit.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, Qualified Income Trusts have no impact on one’s assets.
 However, one can still meet the asset limit by by “spending down” excess assets on non-countable assets, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.

 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.

 Texas offers its residents several Medicaid programs, some of which are entitlements and others have limited enrollment.
 Nursing home care is an entitlement for all Texas residents that require it and meet the program’s financial criteria (outlined in the table above).

-The Star Plus Waiver is a limited enrollment, managed care program that covers assisted living, adult foster care and many in-home supports to help beneficiaries avoid nursing home placement.
+The Star Plus Waiver is a limited enrollment, managed care program that covers assisted living, adult foster care, and many in-home supports to help beneficiaries avoid nursing home placement.

-Day Activity and Health Services is an adult day care program that helps families care for their loved ones outside of nursing homes by paying for daytime supervisions and health services during normal working hours.
+Day Activity and Health Services is an adult day care program that helps families care for their loved ones outside of nursing homes by paying for daytime supervision and health services during normal working hours.